Our experts in residence

 Director, Center for Housing Data at MHP

 Tom (he/him) is a housing policy professional and data scientist focused on making complex data sets and policy topics more accessible to a general audience using interactive tools and visualizations.
-Tom has over 15 years of experience in the affordable housing field, including developing database systems, designing metrics, and creating data tools and analytical reports that provide insight into issues facing affordable housing developments.
-He has also led public policy research efforts on topics such as transit-oriented development, housing production, affordability, land use, and housing stability.
-Tom has a bachelor’s degree in economics, a master’s degree in city planning from Boston University, and a master’s degree in urban informatics from Northeastern University.
+Tom has over 15 years of experience in the affordable housing field, including developing database systems, designing metrics, and creating data tools and analytical reports.
+He has also led public policy research on transit-oriented development, housing production, affordability, land use, and housing stability.
+Tom has a bachelor’s degree in economics, a master’s in city planning from Boston University, and a master’s in urban informatics from Northeastern University.

 Michelle Johnson